November 15, 2024

 In the summer of 1939, Victoria was hit with its worst ever bushfires.

 ‘It appeared that the whole State was alight.
 At midday, in many places, it was dark as night.
 Men carrying hurricane lamps, worked to make safe their families and belongings.
-Travellers on the highways were trapped by fires or blazing fallen trees, and perished.
+Travellers on the highways were trapped by fires or blazing fallen trees.
 Throughout the land there was daytime darkness.’

 – Royal Commission report into the 1939 fires

-The Yarra Valley was impacted, with forests burnt out and timber mills consumed.
-Most of the ski buildings on Mount Donna Buang, built of wood, were destroyed.
-Only some would be rebuilt.
+The Yarra Valley was badly impacted, with forests ravaged and timber mills burnt out.
+Most of the ski buildings on Mount Donna Buang, were destroyed.

 skiing on Mount Donna Buang in 1947